Neo-Babylonian Empire: Foundation and the fall of Assyria

 Early in the reign of the Neo-Assyrian king Sinsharishkun, the southern (Note: The exact origin of Nabopolassar is uncertain and he has variously been referred to as an Assyrian, a Babylonian and a Chaldean.
 Though his ethnicity is uncertain, it is considered likely that he was from southern Mesopotamia.) official or general Nabopolassar revolted amid ongoing political instability in Assyria, caused by an earlier brief civil war between Sinsharishkun and the general Sin-shumu-lishir.
 In 626 BC, Nabopolassar assaulted and successfully seized the cities of Babylon and Nippur.
 Sinsharishkun's response was quick and decisive; by October of that year the Assyrians had recaptured Nippur and besieged Nabopolassar at the city of Uruk.
 However, Sinsharishkun failed to capture Babylon, and Nabopolassar endured the siege of Uruk, repulsing the Assyrian army.

 In November 626 BC, Nabopolassar was crowned King of Babylon, restoring Babylonia as an independent kingdom after more than a century of direct Assyrian rule.
 The Assyrian king had little success in his campaigns in northern Babylonia from 625 to 623 BC, as Der and other southern cities joined Nabopolassar.
 Sinsharishkun led a massive counterattack in 623 BC which seemed on a path to victory, but he had to abandon the campaign as a revolt in Assyria threatened his throne at home.

 This left the Babylonians free to conquer the last remaining Assyrian seats of power in Babylonia from 622 to 620 BC.
 Both Uruk and Nippur, cities which had shifted the most between Assyrian and Babylonian control, were firmly in Babylonian hands by 620 BC, and Nabopolassar had consolidated his rule over all of Babylonia.
 After further Babylonian conquests and further failures by Sinsharishkun despite military support from Egypt, the Assyrian Empire quickly began to fall apart.

-In October or November 615 BC, the Medes under King Cyaxares, also ancient enemies of Assyria, entered the tottering empire and seized the district of Arrapha, in July or August 614 BC attacked the cities of Kalhu and Nineveh, and finally besieged Assur, the ancient religious capital of Assyria.
+In October or November 615 BC, the Medes under King Cyaxares, also ancient enemies of Assyria, entered the tottering empire and seized the district of Arrapha, in July or August 614 BC, attacked the cities of Kalhu and Nineveh, and finally besieged Assur, the ancient religious capital of Assyria.
 The siege was successful and the city endured a brutal sack.
 Nabopolassar arrived at Assur after the plunder had begun and met with Cyaxares, allying with him and signing an anti-Assyrian pact.
-In April or May 612 BC, at the start of Nabopolassar's 14th year as King of Babylon, the combined Medo-Babylonian army marched on the Assyrian capital Nineveh.
-From June to August they besieged the city and in August breached the walls, leading to another lengthy and brutal sack during which Sinsharishkun is assumed to have died.
+In April or May 612 BC, at the start of Nabopolassar's 14th year as King of Babylon, the combined Medo-Babylonian army marched on the Assyrian capital of Nineveh.
+From June to August, they besieged the city and in August, they breached the walls, leading to another lengthy and brutal sack, during which Sinsharishkun is assumed to have died.
 Sinsharishkun's successor, Ashur-uballit II, the final king of Assyria, was defeated at Harran in 609 BC.
-Egypt, Assyria's ally, continued the war against Babylon for a few years before being decisively defeated by Nabopolassar's crown prince Nebuchadnezzar at Carchemish in 605 BC.
+Egypt, Assyria's ally, continued the war against Babylon for a few more years, before being decisively defeated by Nabopolassar's crown prince Nebuchadnezzar at Carchemish in 605 BC.